uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 ### **Test using Docker Scout to evaluate image vulnerabilities**

 At the end of your test fetch, Docker offers a suggestion to use Docker Scout to examine your image for vulnerabilities (see red box above).
-We have already evaluated the security compliance for our image, so it's not necessary here.
+We have already evaluated the security compliance for our image, so it's not necessary for security here.
 However, since you will want to use Docker Scout to evaluate your custom build later, now is a convenient time to test this tool and make sure you are fully set up to run Docker Scout.

+*Note: If you don't seem to have access to Docker Scout, check whether you're using the [latest Docker version](#prerequisites).*

 #### **Run Docker Scout**